danielehc/katacoda-scenarios/consul-terraform-sync-intro/step0.md

 ### Access Consul UI

-Using the `Consul UI` tab you can also access the Consul UI for the datacenter.
+Using the [Consul UI](https://[[HOST_SUBDOMAIN]]-1443-[[KATACODA_HOST]].environments.katacoda.com/ui) tab you can also access the Consul UI for the datacenter.

-To view all the content in the UI you will need to login using a token.
+To view all the content in the UI you will need to login using an ACL token.
 You can use the master token for that.

 `echo $CONSUL_HTTP_TOKEN`{{execute T1}}

 ### Provision [REMOVE]